nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ## Add a reactive "island"
-Next we add an interactive feedback component that can be opened from a chat icon on the bottom/right corner of the page.
+Next, we add an interactive feedback component that can be opened from a chat icon on the bottom/right corner of the page.

 [media]
   small: /img/feedback-component.png